tomcritchlow/tomcritchlow.github.io/wiki/wikis/inspiration.md

 [derek sivers' daily journal](https://sivers.org/dj) - a post from Derek Sivers on how to keep a text-file long-term store for your ideas and notes.

 And there's lots more too - [this twitter thread](https://twitter.com/tomcritchlow/status/1083823277712248832) has a whole bunch of interesting rabbit holes.

+--

+Here's an interesting project from the NYT that uses gdocs as a backend to generate a wiki!
+[Library](https://open.nytimes.com/we-built-a-collaborative-documentation-site-deploy-your-own-with-the-push-of-a-button-134de99c42fc)